-If a solverMethod is not explicitly associated with a partition, it is inferred with a similar mechanism as for sub-clock inferencing, see section 16.7.5.
+If a solverMethod is not explicitly associated with a sub-partition, it is inferred with a similar mechanism as for sub-clock inferencing, see section 16.7.5.

-First, one set is constructed for each sub-clock partition, containing just this sub-clock partition.
+First, one set is constructed for each sub-partition, containing just this sub-partition.
 These sets are then merged as follows: For each set without a specified solverMethod, the set is merged with sets connected to it (these may contain a solverMethod), and this is repeated until it is not possible to merge more sets.
-The sets connected in this way should be part of the same base-clock partition and connected through a sub-clock conversion operator (subSample, superSample, shiftSample, backSample, or noClock).
+The sets connected in this way should be part of the same base-partition and connected through a sub-clock conversion operator (subSample, superSample, shiftSample, backSample, or noClock).

 - It is an error if this set contains multiple different values for solverMethod. - If the set contains continuous-time equations: - It is an error if this set contains no solverMethod. - Otherwise, the specified solverMethod is used. - If the set does not contain continuous-time equations, there is no need for a solverMethod.
+However, inferencing between sub-partitions works the same regardless of whether there are continuous-time equations.